samdelam/gamechanger/README.md

 - Run `streamlit run app.py`
 - Access localhost:http://localhost:8501/ if it didn't open up automatically
+- Make sure you allow autoplay for the webpage on your browser so the sounds play correctly
 - On the cover, you'll see a `⚙️` button.
 Click there to edit the game and Apply the changes when you're done
 - Alternatively, you can `Download config.json` file.
 That file can be imported as a config with the `Upload` button to automatically import all settings
 - Leaving the exported `config.json` file on the root folder will automatically import the settings when running the code, without the need to import manually